Montenegro Safety Guide

 123

-Fire and rescue services; important during hot summer months when forest fire risk is elevated in inland and coastal regions.
+For fire emergencies and rescue services, relevant during dry summer months when forest fire risk escalates.

 Tourist Police